-According to the International Renewable Energy Agency ("IRENA"), the global renewable energy market added over 295 GW of capacity in 2022.
-Over 83% of new global power additions in 2022 was renewable, with wind and solar accounting for over 90% of this new renewable capacity1.
+According to the International Renewable Energy Agency ("IRENA"), the global renewable energy market added over 473 GW of capacity in 2023, and reaching 3,870 GW of global renewable energy capacity at the end of 2023.
+Over 86% of new global power additions in 2023 were renewable, with wind and solar accounting for over 98% of this new renewable capacity.
 The International Energy Agency ("IEA") also estimates that over 2022-2027, renewables are seen growing by almost 2,400 GW in their main forecast.
 This is an 85% acceleration from the previous five years, and renewables are set to account for over 90% of global electricity capacity expansion over the forecast period.
-Renewables are estimated to become the largest source of global electricity generation by early 20252.
+Renewables are estimated to become the largest source of global electricity generation by early 2025.